 - Use this excellent remortgage calculator which will quickly screen all of the mortgage deals out there and show just the best deals for you.

-- Once the page has loaded scroll down to the inputs and this time enter the current value of your house (as of today) as well as the amount outstanding on your existing mortgage.
+- Once the page has loaded select remortgage and then enter the current value of your house (as of today) as well as the amount outstanding on your existing mortgage (mortgage amount).
 The calculator will automatically work out the LTV (Loan to Value) on your property, which is what determines the best interest rate you can get.

 - Choose whether you want a variable rate or fixed mortgage.
 You can always re-run the calculator with the other option.
 I suggest that you put the fixed term period at 5 years.